|

 - brief counseling for psychological issues (relationship

-issues, stress, addictions, anxiety, depression,
+issues, stress, addictions, anxiety,

 work issues, etc.)